jgraph/www.diagrams.net-source/doc/getting-started-basic-flow-chart.md

 **Move** - Select and drag a shape that is on the drawing canvas to another position.

 **Resize** - Select a shape.
 Drag any of the round 'grab' handles to make the shape smaller or larger.
-Hold down ``Control`` when you resize shapes to keep them centered.
+Hold down ``Control`` when you resize shapes to keep them centred.
 <br />[See how to resize groups of shapes](/doc/faq/shape-resize.html)

 **Rotate** - Select a shape.
 Drag the rotate grab handle (the round arrow) at the top right corner of the shape to [rotate the shape](/blog/rotate-shapes.html) around its center point.